Images Depict Mature Plants

 Monstera adansonii - Swiss Cheese Vine

-The Swiss Cheese Vine Plants, also called Monstera adansonii is a very easy-to-grow houseplant with exotic, unique leaves.
-Each mature leaf displays multiple oval holes.
-These holes are theorized to allow sun and water through to the lower leaves in tropical environments and help the leaves stand up to the forceful wind.
+The Swiss Cheese Vine Plants, also called Monstera adansonii is a houseplant with exotic, unique leaves.
+Each mature leaf displays oval holes that resemble a slice of swiss cheese.

 |5 Inch Pot||$27.95|